Yandex Cloud

 --cluster-name=<cluster_name>

-You can request the shard name with a list of cluster shards and the cluster name with a list of clusters in a folder.
+You can get the shard name with the list of shards in the cluster, and the cluster name, with the list of clusters in the folder.

-2. Delete all shard-related host blocks from the Yandex Managed Service for Valkey™ cluster description.
+2. Delete all shard-related host sections from the Yandex Managed Service for Valkey™ cluster description.

 3. Make sure the settings are correct.